-A reliable estimate of the maximum net productivity rate is not currently available for the North Pacific stock of sperm whales.
-Hence, until additional data become available, it is recommended that the cetacean maximum net productivity rate (R{MAX}) of 4% be employed for this stock at this time (Wade and Angliss 1997).
+A reliable estimate of the maximum net productivity rate is not available for the North Pacific stock of sperm whales.
+Hence, until additional data become available, the cetacean maximum net productivity rate (R{MAX}) of 4% will be used for this stock (Wade and Angliss 1997).